ikenna-porter/mr-librarian/README.md

 # Mr. Librarian

 ## Description
-Mr. Librarian is a command-line book list app that allows users to search for books (using Google Books API) and store the results of the search query in their personal reading list.
+Mr. Librarian is a command-line book list app that allows users to search for books (using Google Books API) and store the results of their search queries in their personal reading list.

 ## Installation
 1. To set up the project on your machine, fork the repo and clone it.
 2. Create a virtual environment `python -m venv .venv`
-3. Now, activate it:
+3. Now, activate the virtual environment:
 ```
 #macOs:
 source .venv/bin/activate